 Using a spray bottle, test your mixture on the top and underside of one frond.
 Wait a day to make sure it doesn’t adversely affect your plant, and if all is well, spray each leaf in the same manner.

 This treatment may be done periodically to keep mites at bay.
 If it fails, purchase an insecticidal soap at your local nursery and administer per the package instructions.

-Gerbera daisies, also known as Transvaal daisies, are native to South Africa, where the climate is hot and dry.
+Gerbera daisies are native to South Africa, where the climate is hot and dry.